ansible/ansible/docs/docsite/rst/porting_guide_2.3.rst

 We suggest you read this page along with https://github.com/ansible/ansible/blob/devel/CHANGELOG.md#23-ramble-on---2017-04-12 before upgrading Ansible to understand what, if any updates you will need to make.

+This document is part of a collection on porting, the rest can be found at :ref:`porting_guides:` <Porting Guides>`.

 .. contents:: Topics